Mandaris-LLC/react-native-navigation-full-circle/v1tov2diff.md

 ```js
 Navigation.dismissAllModals();
 ```
-#### Screen Lifecycle - onStop() and onStart()
+#### Screen Lifecycle - didDisappear() and didAppear()

-The onStop() and onStart() functions are lifecycle functions that are added to the screen and run when a screen apears and disappears from the screen.
+The didDisappear() and didAppear() functions are lifecycle functions that are added to the screen and run when a screen apears and disappears from the screen.
 To use them simply add them to your component like any other react lifecycle function:

 ```js
 class LifecycleScreen extends Component {